 In the weeks since Donald Trump defeated Kamala Harris, Democrats and their allies have begun the long process of trying to determine why they lost.
-Some of these conversations have been productive and have pointed to factors that we at The Liberal Patriot have been writing about for some time: the party’s governing woes, longstanding support for neoliberal economics, misperceptions about the electorate, ideological shift away from the median voter, and reluctance to pick fights with the left wing of the party, including interest groups and donors—all of which likely played some role in fracturing their coalition this year and allowing Republicans to win the popular vote for the first time since 2004.
+Some of these conversations have been productive and have pointed to factors that we at The Liberal Patriot have been writing about for some time: the party’s governing woes, longstanding support for neoliberal economics, misperceptions about the electorate, ideological shift away from the median voter, embrace of identity politics, and reluctance to pick fights with the left wing of the party, including interest groups and donors.
+All of this likely played some role in fracturing their coalition this year and allowing Republicans to win the popular vote for the first time since 2004.

-However, a mere five years ago ago, Harris adopted—or at least sympathized with—a host of objectively radical and unpopular positions, including decriminalizing border crossings, defunding the police, abolishing ICE, banning fracking, confiscating guns, allowing convicted felons to vote from prison, and requiring all new car sales by 2040 to be electric (to name just a few).
+However, this was a hard pivot from the not-too-distant past.
+A mere five years ago ago, Harris adopted—or at least sympathized with—a host of objectively radical and unpopular positions, including decriminalizing border crossings, defunding the police, abolishing ICE, banning fracking, confiscating guns, allowing convicted felons to vote from prison, and requiring all new car sales by 2040 to be electric (to name just a few).
 As the party’s 2024 nominee, she was reluctant to disavow these past positions or fully account for her reversals on them, saying only, “My values haven’t changed.”

-This left many people unsure of her true beliefs.
-It also left a vacuum for Republicans to hit her repeatedly over those past views and claim that her attempt to cast herself as a “moderate” was a charade.
+This left many people unsure of her true beliefs and a vacuum for Republicans to hit her repeatedly over those past views, claiming that her attempt to cast herself as a “moderate” was a charade.
 One Trump campaign ad that memorably captured this argument highlighted comments Harris had previously made in support of using taxpayer funding for sex-reassignment surgeries in prisons, including for detained migrants.
 The spot concluded: “Kamala is for they/them.
 President Trump is for you.”

-Similarly, in a post-election survey, Blueprint tested several reasons why voters may not have chosen to support Harris, including the claim that she was “focused more on cultural issues like transgender issues than helping the middle class.”
-Among all voters, this was the third-most-cited reason for not voting for her, but even more telling: it was the top reason cited by swing voters who broke for Trump.
+Post-election surveys from Blueprint told a similar story.
+They tested several reasons why voters may not have chosen to support Harris, including the claim that she was “focused more on cultural issues like transgender issues than helping the middle class.”
+This was the third-most-cited reason among all voters for not supporting her, and the top reason cited by swing voters who broke for Trump.
 (Meanwhile, among the least compelling claims in the survey?
 “Kamala Harris is too conservative.”)

 Using taxpayer dollars for transgender surgeries for undocumented immigrants (83 percent)